 Later, I went looking for an obituary, and came across The Obit Patrol.
 The site featured a story by a critic in St. Petersburg, Florida–the hometown of the man I’d met.
-It can’t help but be heart-rending: It’s the story of a promising, brilliant, talented, handsome, charming young man who ends up dying on a sidewalk at age 51.
+It can’t help but be heart-rending: It’s the story of Charles McCue, a promising, brilliant, talented, handsome, charming young man who ends up dying on a sidewalk at age 51.

-After my first encounter with this man, I ran into him once more, about a week after that first meeting.
+After my first encounter with Charles, I ran into him once more, about a week after that first meeting.
 It was a Friday night after work.
 I was walking down 16th Street toward BART in a drizzling rain and had reached the tough blocks between South Van Ness and Mission.
 He approached me and asked for change.
 He didn’t recognize me, but I mentioned that we’d met before and that he’d told me about his theater work.
 Maybe he remembered, maybe he didn’t.
 He was trying to hustle up enough cash to buy a can of ready-to-eat soup from a little market across the street.
 He said it was his birthday.
 I think I gave him twenty bucks and asked him where he’d go to get out of the weather.
 He had a place he could stay dry, he said.
 He said maybe it was time he got off the streets with another wet season coming on.
 He had a sister in Florida who had offered him a place, but only if he stopped drinking.
 I had a sound recorder with me and thought about breaking it out while we talked.
 But it was raining, and I didn’t want to go through the whole song and dance.
 Besides, I wanted to get to my train.
 “Florida doesn’t sound bad,” I said.
 “You should go to Florida.”